 Drugs that the FDA gives fast-track status to are more likely to receive a boxed warning after they hit the market, according to a 2017 study by Andreas Schick and colleagues.

-Ideally, fast-track reviews get drug to patients who need them sooner, but there is a safety cost.
+Ideally, fast-track reviews get drugs to patients who need them sooner, but there may be a safety cost.
 The FDA’s quick review could mean the agency does not have enough time to analyze data for side effects.

 Standard reviews for drug approval can take about 10 months.
 A drug that receives fast-track approval can be on the market in six months.